Welcome to the website of Peter Feeney, actor, writer, teacher, and director

 Welcome to the website of Peter Feeney, actor, writer, teacher, and director.

-Peter has performed at the Fortune, Court & Circa theatres in New Zealand, and The QTC in Australia; as well as numerous independent theatre productions.
-His acclaimed one man show A Night with Beau Tyler toured in 2008 & 2009 to 25 theatres, Festivals and venues around New Zealand.
-He has worked or trained at different times with Cicely Berry (Royal Shakespeare Company), Bob Benedetti (US Emmy Award winning Television producer and Broadway Theatre Director), Rob Marchand and Dean Carey.
-Notable credits over a long career include the Kiwi zombie hit Black Sheep; Australian mini-series A Difficult Woman, UK TV Dark Knight and Cold Feet, numerous US TV & tele-features, including Spartacus, 30 Days of Night and Ash versus Evil Dead, as well as playing the iconic Rose Noelle skipper John Glennie alongside Dominic Purcell (Prison Break) in Abandoned (winner of best tele-feature at the 2017 NZ Film Awards).
+I’ve performed at most NZ theatres, and some in Australia as well.
+My one person show A Night with Beau Tyler toured all over NZ in 2008 & 2009.
+I’ve worked or trained at different times with the likes of Cicely Berry (Royal Shakespeare Company), Bob Benedetti (US Emmy Award winning Television producer and Broadway Theatre Director), Rob Marchand and Dean Carey.
+Credits over a long career include the Kiwi zombie hit Black Sheep; Australian mini-series A Difficult Woman, UK TV Dark Knight and Cold Feet, numerous US TV & tele-features, including Spartacus, 30 Days of Night and Ash versus Evil Dead, as well as playing the iconic Rose Noelle skipper John Glennie alongside Dominic Purcell in Abandoned – the winner of best tele-feature at the 2017 NZ Film Awards.

-Peter has a 1st Class Honours degree in Politics & History from the University of Melbourne (1991) and a Diploma in Drama from the University of Auckland (1993).
-He was Nominee for Best Actor in the 2003 NZ Film Awards for his role in the film The Platform.
+I have a 1st Class Honours degree in Politics & History from the University of Melbourne and a Diploma in Drama from the University of Auckland.
+I was Nominee for Best Actor in the 2003 NZ Film Awards – and lost to a ten-year-old James Rolleston!